roulpriya/docai/README.md

 ## Features
 - Analyzes code changes using Git
+- Compare staged changes, or any two Git refs (branches, commits, tags) using CLI arguments
 - Detects and updates documentation files automatically
+- Warns about unstaged/untracked changes that are not included in diffs
+- Notifies when no staged changes are found
 - Supports TypeScript and Node.js projects
 - Uses OpenAI API for language generation
 - Modular tools for file reading, writing, tree listing, and directory listing